-Harbuch Electronics Pty Ltd is an Australian owned and operated light manufacturing company specialising in Transformers production.
+Harbuch Electronics is an Australian owned and operated light manufacturing company specialising in Transformer production.

 We design, manufacture and supply HIGH quality transformers to meet customers’ specifications and requirements.